Bearbobs/Blog/content/posts/2021-04-17-year-review/index.md

 ## Conclusion, Idk how to write blogs.xD

-Using time efficiently, doesn't always means being productive, having fair share of explorations is important.
+Using time efficiently doesn't always mean being productive, having fair share of explorations is important.
 Last year has been a whole new experience be it life, career or technical escapades.

 2020 if nothing, gave me a good port to host my internal services on 😆